stefanpejcic/dev.openpanel.com/docs/services.md

 ## MySQL

-MySQL is used as a database to store all user related information:
+[MySQL](https://www.mysql.com/) is used as a database to store all user related information:

 - Users
 - Plans
 - Domains
 - Websites

+During OpenPanel installation, MySQL is installed and configured to allow only local access.

+Main configuration file `/etc/mysql/mysql.conf.d/mysqld.cnf` is not edited on update.

+MySQL login information is stored in files:

+- `/usr/local/admin/db.conf` - for OpenCLI
+- `/usr/local/admin/config.json` - for OpenPanel

+To use remote mysql database: https://community.openpanel.co/d/19-use-remote-mysql-server-for-openadmin

 ## SQLite

 SQLite database is used by the OpenAdmin panel in order to completely separate the Admin and end-user interface.

+Database file: `/usr/local/admin/scripts`

 ## Named